NBC News to require harassment prevention training

 NBC News announced Friday that it would require harassment-prevention training for all its employees and would conduct a "culture assessment" of the news division.

-NBC News Chairman Andy Lack, in a memo to the staff, also said that a review of the sexual harassment charges that led to the firing of "Today" anchor Matt Lauer had resulted in interviews with 40 employees so far.
+NBC News Chairman Andy Lack, in a memo to the staff, also said that a review of the sexual harassment charges that led to the firing of "Today" anchor Matt Lauer would result in interviews with at least 40 employees.
 The review, he wrote, is intended "to determine why this was able to happen, why it wasn’t reported sooner, and what we can do to make employees feel more empowered to report unacceptable behavior."

 Lack said the culture assessment would bring together peer groups of up to 10 employees to discuss what might prevent staff members from coming forward with their concerns, and how employees feel about their work environment.